 |Lymphoma||Bone Marrow/Stem Cell|

-The Nebraska Medical Center and University of Nebraska Medical Center is proud to offer one of the most respected oncology and hematology departments in the country.
-Patients across the United States and around the world visit The Nebraska Medical Center and University of Nebraska Medical Center to receive innovative treatment from some of the top specialists in the world.
+Nebraska Medicine and University of Nebraska Medical Center is proud to offer one of the most respected oncology and hematology departments in the country.
+Patients across the United States and around the world visit Nebraska Medicine and University of Nebraska Medical Center to receive innovative treatment from some of the top specialists in the world.

 Lymphomas are cancer cells that began, and are present, in the lymphatic system; a network of bean-shaped nodes located throughout the body with the job of fighting infection.